Resolution of indeterminacy of rational maps to proper tame stacks: Proofs of Theorems , , and

 and get the desired result.
 Note also that if the coarse moduli space $M_X$ is projective, then $\Gamma \to X$ is also projective so that it is isomorphic to a blow-up of $X$.
 Thus, $X' \to X$ in the theorem can be factored into a finite sequence of blow-ups by the rest of the proof.

 Now we may assume that $X$ is noetherian.
 Indeed, once we have a result for noetherian case, then for locally noetherian case, we may cover $X$ by noetherian open subschemes $X_i$ and obtain regular stacks $\cX_i$ and morphisms $\cX_i \to \cM$ fitting into the diagrams.
 According to our construction which will be described in Section \ref{subsec:proof-codim2}, each $\cX_i$ are constructed from $X_i$ by taking a finite sequence of blow-ups $X_i' \to X_i$ (obtained by \cite[Corollary 0.4]{CossartJannsenSaito}, or \cite[Theorem 5.9]{CossartJannsenSaito}) and then taking a root stack $\cX_i \to X_i'$.
 By \cite[Theorem 16.2]{CossartJannsenSaito}, the sequence $X_i' \to X_i$ is functorial in the sense that it is compatible with automorphisms of $X_i$ (which are compatible with the indeterminacy locus), and Zariski or étale localizations.
 Moreover, the description of root stacks in Section \ref{sec:root-stacks} shows that the construction of root stacks are also functorial.
 Therefore, the morphisms $\cX_i \to X_i' \to X_i$ glue to $\cX \to X' \to X$ where $X' \to X$ is a finite sequence of blow-ups and $\cX \to X'$ is a root stack.
-Moreover, since $\cX_i$'s are regular, $\cM$ is separated and morphisms $\cX_i \to \cM$ agree on the intersections, they uniquely glue to a morphism $\cX \to \cM$ as root stacks are tame (Remark \ref{rmk:root-stacks-are-tame}), by the following proposition which was originally given in \cite[Proposition 1.2]{FantechiMannNironi} for Deligne-Mumford stacks.
+Moreover, note that $\cX_i$'s are regular and $\cM$ is separated.
+Since morphisms $\cX_i \to \cM$ agree on the intersections, they uniquely glue to a morphism $\cX \to \cM$ by the following proposition, which was originally given in \cite[Proposition 1.2]{FantechiMannNironi} for Deligne-Mumford stacks, as root stacks are tame (Remark \ref{rmk:root-stacks-are-tame}).

 \begin{proposition} Let $\cX$, $\cY$ be tame stacks.
 Assume that $\cX$ is normal and $\cY$ is separated.
 Let $i: \cU \hookrightarrow \cX$ be a dominant open immersion of the tame stack $\cU$.
 If $f,g :\cX \to \cY$ are two morphisms of stacks such that there exists a 2-arrow $f \circ i \xRightarrow{\beta} g \circ i$ then there exists a unique 2-arrow $\alpha: f \Rightarrow g$ such that $\alpha \circ \text{id}_i = \beta$. \end{proposition} \begin{proof} By \cite[Theorem 3.2]{AbramovichOlssonVistoliTame}, a tame stack is étale locally a quotient of a scheme by a finite, flat, linearly reductive group scheme.
 Therefore, the same argument in the proof of \cite[Proposition 1.2]{FantechiMannNironi} still applies. \end{proof}